SasView/sasview.github.io/download.md

 - The new [SAS Portal](http://www.smallangle.org) aims to be an access point for all information related to SAS and should be a great resource for any SAS question.
 - Some of the same great Team developing SasView are also engaged in a new project called [CCP-SAS](http://www.ccpsas.org) for atomistic structure determination from solution small-angle scattering.
 Check it out!
 - The [canSAS group](http://www.cansas.org) develops standards and data formats for SAS.
-- The [Scattering-Central](https://github.com/scattering-central) repository of legacy SAS software
+- The [Scattering-Central](https://github.com/scattering-central) repository of (mostly) legacy SAS software

-### Acknowledgements
+### Acknowledging SasView

 If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this website: [www.sasview.org](http://www.sasview.org).
 Please also consider letting us know by sending us the reference to your work.
+We will add it to our list of [publications](/publications).
 This will help us to ensure the long term support and development of the software.

 > _This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
 SasView also contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._